home-assistant/home-assistant.io/source/_components/device_tracker.googlehome.markdown

   required: true
   type: string
 rssi_threshold:
-  description: The threshold for the rssi signal of the device.
+  description: The threshold for the RSSI signal of the device.
   required: false
   default: -70
   type: integer